 This information is crucial for the decision that you must make whether or not you have to inform the DVLA.

-If you have to use the DVLA Form SL1 or SL1V make sure it is completed with the assistance of your Sleep Clinic and/or SATA as they are both out of date!
+If you have to use the current DVLA Forms SL1 or SL1V make sure it is completed with the assistance of your Sleep Clinic and/or SATA as they are both out of date!

 Informing the DVLA is a legal requirement under Section 88 of the 1988 Road Traffic Act.